 So, when the one-to-one meeting happens, 5 minutes of “Hi, how are you, how are the family” and then 25 minutes of powering through 10 different topics.
 No time wasted and maximum results.
 Your boss will love you for that.

 I ran a high-performance team for many years and had a one-to-one meeting for 30 minutes with each of my 35 staff every two weeks.
-I had an excel sheet tab for every person where I noted my topics for them and their topics and actions for me.
+I had an Excel sheet tab for every person where I noted my topics for them and their topics and actions for me.
 I was super organized and was able to deliver what I needed to help them be successful.
-But what I loved the most was when someone was really organized and maximized the value of my time.
+But what I loved the most was when someone was organized and maximized the value of my time.
 That made me respect them even more.

 [Related Article: One On One Meetings That Inspire]